RobertTalbert/roberttalbert.github.io/_posts/2017-01-12-flipped-learning-without-video.md

 [^4]: Schneider, B., & Bumbacher, E. (1999).
 Discovery Versus Direct Instruction: Learning Outcomes of Two Pedagogical Models Using Tangible Interfaces.
 In "Exploring the material conditions of learning: opportunities and challenges for CSCL,” the Proceedings of the Computer Supported Collaborative Learning (CSCL) Conference (pp. 364–371).

 [^5]: Someone is going to get upset and claim that I am a STEM person picking on humanists.
 I am indeed a STEM person but this is not picking on humanists.
 What I am picking on, is the idea that reading before class + discussion in class = flipped learning.
 That equation is false.
-To understand why, well, [read my book](http://rtalbert.org/book) where I discuss specifically the criticism that flipped learning is just a edu-speak rebranding of something that's been going on since 1088.
+To understand why, well, [read my book](http://rtalbert.org/book) where I discuss specifically the criticism that flipped learning is just an edu-speak rebranding of something that's been going on since 1088.
 For the record, I think humanists are awesome and I graduated with a minor in English, so there.

 ## Conclusion